intershop/devenv-4-iom/README.md

 # Setup of _devenv-4-iom_
 ## Checkout the devenv-4-iom project
 _devenv-4-iom_ provides all the tools, that are needed to configure and run an _IOM_ instance in your local _Kubernetes_ cluster.
-You need to have this project locally on your computer to continue configuration process.
+You need to have this project locally on your computer.
 ```sh
 # checkout the devenv-4-iom project
 cd /d/git/oms/